Goal 1 Resources: Facilitate P–16 STEM Education Outreach

 - FIRST (For Inspiration and Recognition of Science and Technology): International competition where students explore science and technology through robotics.
 Illinois hosts a regional Lego Robotics competition every December.
 Engineering supports Robotics (ages 9–14), and Vex Robotics (high school).
 AP Physics teachers use Vex Robotics as a hands-on approach to physics.

-- GeoJam 2013: This event invites mathematics students at Central High School and Edison Middle School in Champaign, along with their families and friends, to participate in teams and enjoy an evening of fun geometric challenges.
+- GeoJam 2014: This event invites mathematics students at Central High School and Edison Middle School in Champaign, along with their families and friends, to participate in teams and enjoy an evening of fun geometric challenges.
 The competition is designed for teenage students and their families from the Champaign community who may not have a history of performing well in school mathematics.
-May 9, 2013 from 8am to 11:30am at Edison Middle School and from 6 to 8pm at Central High School.
+Date and Times for 2014: TBA.
+(GeoJam 2013 was May 9, 2013 from 8am to 11:30am at Edison Middle School and from 6 to 8pm at Central High School.
 Registration for GeoJam at Central High School will open at 5:30pm in Seely Hall.

 - Vet Med Open House.
 This annual student-led event features more than 40 exhibits and demonstrations showcases the art and science of veterinary education and practice and provides a behind-the-scenes look at the most comprehensive veterinary facility in Illinois, the Veterinary Teaching Hospital.
 The event is appropriate for all ages, including many hands-on learning opportunities for children.
 Prospective veterinary students can attend an informational session about admission to the state's only veterinary degree program.
-October 6, 2013.
+Date for 2014: TBA.
+(2013 date was October 6.

 Updates regarding scholarships, including current application deadlines, will be added as information becomes available.